daniel-chris-lucas/learning/JavaScript/learnrx/README.md

 ### 15. Use forEach to find the largest box art

 Use forEach to find the largest box art.
 Each time we examine a new boxart we update a variable with the currently known maximumSize.
 If the boxart is smaller than the maximum size, we discard it.
 If it's larger, we keep track of it.
 Finally we're left with a single boxart which must necessarily be the largest.

+### 16. Implement reduce()

+Add a reduce() function to the Array type.
+Like map.
+Take note this is different from the reduce in ES5, which returns a value instead of an Array!